 There’s an online Museum of Questionable Medical Devices that is worth a gander or two.

 However, the one thing these museums do not have is a collection of the thousands and thousands of pills with which conventional medicine once dosed and overdosed the American public.
-Pills are not that interesting, and if you consider the ACS’s definition of quackery: “treatments that are without value, offered by people who make claims that are untrue,” then we have to admit that our conventional medicine has engaged in much more quackery than anyone.
+Pills are not that interesting, and if you consider the American Cancer Society’s definition of quackery: “treatments that are without value, offered by people who make claims that are untrue,” then we have to admit that our conventional medicine has engaged in much more quackery than anyone.
 The life span of any drug is just about ten years.
 Do drugs go out of fashion?
 Are they suddenly life saving and then suddenly not life saving?
-There is much more consistency in herbalism than in modern pharmacology.
+There is much more constancy in herbalism than in modern pharmacology.
 Those herbs discovered 200 years ago are still being used today.

 Pills are not interesting.
 Electronic devices that look like space helmets from the movie Back to the Future which are supposed to grow hair and stimulate brain function are much more exciting than a jar of pills.
 Though, if one were to collect every single pill that turned out to be worthless and present them all in one big bottle, now THAT would be something.